- Site Tools

 - Net info

-- The CAARC Annual General Meeting will be held on TUESDAY November 18th. at 7.30PM We will meet at the new Red Deer County Search and Rescue building located at 249 Clearview Drive east of the Westerner Park.
+- Please note new updated net controller list for net control stations also note The CAARC March General Meeting will be held on Wednesday March 18th. at 7.30PM We will meet at the new Red Deer County Search and Rescue building located at 249 Clearview Drive east of the Westerner Park.
 Go south of 19th Street on 40th Ave .
 Turn left on Clearview Drive and follow it to the east around the corner south to the County Search and Rescue Building on the east side.

 - FAQ/Swap and Shop